The Unison Octave Inversion

 An octave inverted becomes a unison.

-In following example, whether you drop the higher C down an octave, or bring the lower C up an octave, you get a unison.
+In the following example, whether you drop the higher C down an octave, or bring the lower C up an octave, you get a unison.

 Unisons and octaves are perfect intervals, and a perfect interval inverted becomes another perfect interval.

 Also in this case the sum of the interval and its inversion equals 9.
 (1 + 8)

 Keeping in mind that the sum of an interval and its inversion always adds up to 9, it wouldn’t make sense that a unison inverted would become another unison.
 1 + 1 is 2, not 9.

 Hit me up anytime at firstname.lastname@example.org if you have any questions, or if you would like to book a lesson.